cmd08010/roll4-client/README.md

 ## Unsolved Problems

 I would like the future versions to have a cleaner UI and UX.
 I also want to ensure it is mobile friendly.
 I will also be adding an additional forgot password feature and the ability to add members to a campaign so you can share with your friends!
+I also want to add a notes page to include notes about the campaign.
+I also want to add preloadable campaigns for users to use.